turtletramp/android-go-mobile/README.md

+# License notes

+This image is forked from https://github.com/moohoorama/android-go-mobile which by itself was forked from https://github.com/OpenPriv/android-go-mobile.
+Thanks for your work  which helped a lot :)

 # Android, Go, and gomobile

-This image was built for use with Drone CI but can be used with any docker setup you want.
+This image was built for use with generic gombile builds for Android.

 This image includes:

+- based on Ubuntu 20.04
 - Android SDK, NDK, tools, and API version 28 at `/usr/local/android-sdk`
-- Go lang 1.10.3 at `/usr/local/go`
+- Go lang 1.15.2 at `/usr/local/go`
 - $GOPATH set to `/workspace/go`
 - A go directory with an initialized gomobile installed at `/go`